dearsatan/tunnel-switch/README.markdown

+### This is an updated version of TunnelSwitch:
+ * move pac file to cn, as sometimes github is blocked
+ * update manifest to version 2

 ### TunnelSwitch is chrome extension allows you manage and switch between multiple proxies quickly and easily

 [TunnelSwitch in Chrome Web Store](https://chrome.google.com/webstore/detail/tunnelswitch/nfpphleklkamlblagdkbkomjmaedanoh?hl=en)